-From newly incarcerated to long-term offenders, everyone should think about their future release from prison.
-Starting early with rehabilitative programs is the best way for an offender to be prepared for success upon release.
+From newly incarcerated to long-term inmates, everyone should think about their future release from prison.
+Starting early with rehabilitative programs is the best way for an inmate to be prepared for success upon release.

 Roadmap to Rehabilitation

-The Roadmap to Rehabilitation illustrates an offender’s steps to rehabilitation.
+The Roadmap to Rehabilitation illustrates an inmate’s steps to rehabilitation.